datapimp/smooth/README.md

 - In what ways would an API client want to see this data?
 - As individual objects?
 As a reduced / aggregated report?
 - In what ways does the data change depending on who is looking at it?
-- Are there different presenters for different roles?
+- Are there different serializers for different roles?
 - What are each of the attributes and what do they mean?

 ## Coding the smooth way